-Kate Scott grew up on the Natal South Coast and at an early age showed a talent for drawing and painting.
+Kate Scott grew up in South Africa on the Natal South Coast and at an early age showed a talent for drawing and painting.
 After graduating from the Natal Technikon in Textile Design she worked for Da Gama Textiles and then Tongaat Textiles, creating original designs for furnishing fabrics.

 On moving to Cape Town she established a successful career as a fashion buyer for Woolworths and Truworths .The Mediterranean countries she visited as a buyer inspired her to start her own business Medblue Ceramics specializing in hand painted ceramics, tiles and coordinating fabrics.

 She held two successful exhibitions at Constantia shopping Centre and exhibited at the SARDA fair Constantia, and then opened a retail outlet at the new High Constantia Shopping Centre.